dasiths/SimpleMediator/README.md

     If you really think about it, a middleware is another type of request handler.
 They are like the Russian [Matryoshka Dolls](https://en.wikipedia.org/wiki/Matryoshka_doll) with the very inner most doll being the query/command/event handler.

-    This is how I implemented it.
+    This is how I designed it.
     ```csharp
     public delegate Task<TResponse> HandleRequestDelegate<in TRequest, TResponse>(TRequest request, IMediationContext mediationContext, CancellationToken cancellationToken);